-This new page on the website is the place to come for information on forthcoming observing evenings organised by Newbury AS.
+This is the place to come for information on forthcoming observing evenings organised by Newbury AS.

-As this is the UK, of course, we have to contend with the ever-present risk of clouds.
+As this is the UK, we have to contend with the ever-present risk of clouds so whilst dates of prospective events will be posted on the website and on this page, actually going ahead will be confirmed much closer to any event.
 As a result, we are using the society WhatsApp group alongside email updates to co-ordinate.
-So if you're a NAS member and are interested, but not yet on the WhatsApp group, please reach out to Victoria at secretary@newburyastro.org.uk and we'll get you enrolled.
+If you're a NAS member and are interested, but not yet on the WhatsApp group, please reach out to Victoria at secretary@newburyastro.org.uk and we'll get you enrolled.

 Newbury Astronomical Society – Star gazing with us (hints and tips):